Bye Bye Brazil: Plot

 At a gas station, Swallow arm-wrestles a truck driver for money as part of a bet.
-After losing multiple times, the truck driver tells Lorde Cigano that he has come from Altamira, which he describes as a new El Dorado, a place of riches where no one can spend their money.
+After losing multiple times, he tells Lorde Cigano that he has come from Altamira, which he describes as a new El Dorado, a place of riches where no one can spend their money.

-Driving into a small town, they learn from another traveling performer who screens films that the town has not received rain in over two years.
+Driving into a small town, they learn from another traveling performer who screens films, during a screening of O Ébrio, that the town has not received rain in over two years.
 The traveling performer tells the group that the community has no money, and that they pay to watch his films with food, drink, and other odd possessions.
 As the sun sets, Ciço enters Salomé's tent with lust in his eyes.
-Salomé proceeds to put on her record player and the two make love.
+Salomé proceeds to put on her record player and the two have sex.
 Dasdô is aware of the whole encounter, and while she is clearly not pleased with Ciço, she doesn't seem very upset either.
 Lorde Cigano then decides to take the group to Altamira.

-On the drive, Dasdô gives birth.
-As the group navigates through dense jungle with a long, straight dirt road, the camera focuses on a dead armadillo on the side of the roadway.
-The armadillo, in combination with dying trees in the backdrop, give the viewer a sense that the jungle is slowly dying due to the white man's presence.

-The Caravana Rolidei finds a group of Indians who ask for a ride to Altamira.
+On the drive, Dasdô gives birth, as the group navigates through dense jungle along a long, straight dirt road, littered with dead trees and an armadillo.
+The caravan finds a group of indigenous people who ask for a ride to Altamira.
 They cannot make a living in the jungle anymore because of the white men bringing change and death.
 Lorde Cigano agrees to take them for a price.

 Upon arriving at Altamira, they find that the city is actually highly developed and is not rural like they previously believed.
-Attempting to earn money, Lorde Cigano has Swallow wrestle another strongman, betting the troupe's truck.
-Losing the bet and their mode of transportation, Lorde Cigano asks Salomé to temporarily go to work as a prostitute, to get them out of this jam.
+Attempting to earn money, Lorde Cigano has Swallow wrestle another strongman, betting the caravan's truck.
+Losing the bet and their means of transport, Lorde Cigano asks Salomé to temporarily prostitute herself, so they can afford to leave Altamira.